PowerDNS/pdns/docs/installation.rst

 Redhat-based Systems
 ~~~~~~~~~~~~~~~~~~~~

-On RedHat based system there are 2 options to install PowerDNS, from
+On RedHat based systems there are 3 options to install PowerDNS, from
 `EPEL <https://fedoraproject.org/wiki/EPEL>`__, the `repository from
 Kees Monshouwer <https://www.monshouwer.eu/download/3rd_party/pdns/>`__
 or from `the PowerDNS repositories <https://repo.powerdns.com>`__: